 Conclusion

 Now that you have a comprehensive understanding of the "probability of not A or B", put your knowledge into practice!
+Which means share your experiences and insights in the comments below!
 Try applying the formulas and techniques discussed in this article to real-world scenarios.
-Analyze events around you, calculate the probabilities of different outcomes, and see how this knowledge can help you make better decisions.
-Share your experiences and insights in the comments below!
+Think about it: analyze events around you, calculate the probabilities of different outcomes, and see how this knowledge can help you make better decisions.
 What interesting applications of "probability of not A or B" have you encountered?